cpicanco/stimulus_control/README.md

 This is a repository to stimulus control programs that I have contributed for.

 Validation Project (PCRF) is an ongoing project and includes a stimulus control program (Stimulus Control App) and some simple python scripts.
-The main program was writen in Object Free Pascal with the lazarus 1.2.6 IDE and was compiled on ubuntu 13.10, but was thought to be cross-plataform.
+The main program was writen in Object Free Pascal with the lazarus 1.2.6 IDE and was compiled on Ubuntu 13.10, and Crunchbang 11 but was thought to be cross-platform.

 The python scripts were meant to be interfaces to the Pupil Capture software.
 Pupil is an open source hardware and software platform to track eye movements (https://github.com/pupil-labs/pupil).